SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Preliminaries

 \subsubsection{Neural Networks}

-Neural networks are a more generalized regression model compared by logistic regression to learn more complex relationships between high dimensional input data and multiple output label.
-Fig.~\ref{BP_fig} shows an example of a neural networks.
-Each node (also called neurons) in the hidden layer and the output layer is an instance of logistic regression and is associated with an activation function and a coefficient vector.
-Traditional activation functions are like Sigmoid function $f\left(x\right)$ or RELU function.
+Neural networks are a more generalized regression model compared to logistic regression to learn more complex relationships between high dimensional input data and multiple output labels.
+Traditional activation functions are like the Sigmoid function $f\left(x\right)$ or RELU function.

-Standard error Back Propagation (BP) neural networks can be trained by GDM method so that the coefficients convergence will be faster than BGD and more stable than SGD.
+Standard error Back Propagation (BP) neural networks can be trained by Gradient Descent with Momentum (GDM) method so that the coefficient convergence will be faster than BGD and more stable than Stochastic Gradient Descent (SGD).
 By the chain rule, the coefficients are updated as follows: